LucasTempass/PetAppX/README.md

-# PetAppX - MOCK VERSION
+# PetAppX - UNDER RECONSTRUCTION
 An app focused on pets.

 Glitches and noise are due to GIF compression and quality;